oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-customize-ocw24.md

     ![added dbrestore plangroup](./images/phoenix-dbrestore-addedpg-new.png)

-## Task 3: Customize the Switchover plan-Restore the Application Group
+## Task 3: Customize the Failover plan-Restore the Application Group

-1. Create a user-defined group for **Restore Application**.This can be done by selecting **Add group** in the *mushop-app-switchover* plan
+1. Create a user-defined group for **Restore Application**.This can be done by selecting **Add group** in the *mushop-app-failover-iad-phx* plan

     ![add plan group](./images/phoenix-plangroup-add-new.png)